Top 10 Key Differences Between Adult and Juvenile Criminal Court

 Contact the Bruno Law Team

-The Bruno Law team has extensive experience in both adult and juvenile criminal law.
-The Bruno Law firm is founded on the concept of the importance of family.
+At Bruno Law, we bring extensive experience in both adult and juvenile criminal law.
+Our firm is founded on the concept of the importance of family.
 All of us are parents and will handle your child’s case the way we would want our child represented, with compassion, skill, creativity, and a focus on the best interest of the child.

-We are passionate about working with children and their families, take pride in helping the child get past their current legal troubles, and getting them on the right track to becoming a responsible adult.
+Our team is passionate about guiding children and their families through legal challenges and helping them build a path toward responsible adulthood.
 Contact us at Bruno Law for more information about defending a juvenile criminal case.